 Miscellaneous Charge(s) - An additional debit or credit applied to the account.
 An explanation of the reason for the charge or credit will be provided.

-Monthly Service Charge - Covers such costs as the maintenance of the gas meter, meter reading, billing and record keeping.

 Monthly Variable Rate (MVR) - Cost of natural gas for customers whose Energy Choice or opt-in governmental aggregation contract has expired.
 Under this rate, Dominion East Ohio assigns a participating supplier to provide gas supply at that supplier's prevailing rate.

 Reconnection Fee - Fee charged to restore gas service that was terminated by the Company or at a customer's request.

-Reset Read - Adjusted meter reading that establishes the point from which you are responsible for gas use following equipment replacement or a billing adjustment.
+Reset Read - Adjusted meter reading that establishes the point from which you are responsible for gas use.

-Returned Payment Fee - Fee for each returned item tendered or authorized as payment on the customer's account and returned for any reason, including insufficient or uncollected funds, closed account, revoked authorization or stop payment.
+Returned Payment Fee - Fee for each returned item tendered or authorized as payment on the customer's account and returned for any reason.

+Service Charge - This charge includes fixed costs for delivering gas.

 Security Deposit Installment - One-third of the total security deposit required.
 Security deposits are billed to customers in three equal monthly installments.
 A 3% rate of interest is paid if the full deposit is held for 180 days or longer.
+Deposits are refunded with interest to residential accounts if required payments are made for 12 consecutive months and were not late more than two months during that time, you are not delinquent, or an account is closed for 10 days or longer.
+Deposits for commercial and industrial accounts are reviewed every 24 months.

 Standard Choice Offer (SCO) - Cost of acquiring natural gas for sale to Energy Choice eligible customers by a participating supplier assigned by Dominion East Ohio to provide gas supply at this regulated rate.